Anna Couani

 Anna Couani (born 6 April 1948) is a contemporary Australian poet and visual artist.

 Couani was born and grew up in Sydney, the eldest of four children of medical doctors John Couani and Stefania Siedlecky.
 Her families have Greek and Polish heritage.
 She studied architecture at the University of Sydney, then took a Diploma of Education (Art) at Sydney Teachers' College and later, an MA in Teaching English as a Second Language from the University of Technology Sydney.

 Since the 1970s she has participated in feminist activism and small press publishing.
 She was President of the Sydney branch of the Poets Union in the 1980s.
 She was a secondary school teacher from 1972 to 2016, teaching art and ESL.
 In her educational work Couani published New South Wales Department of Education and Training booklets of worksheets for ESL learners.
-She was union representative for The NSW Teachers Federation in several Intensive English Centres where she worked in the western suburbs of Sydney.